sophie-thomson/garden-escape/README.md

 - Ensure that you have a file in your program file directory called: requirements.txt
 - Ensure that all imported libraries that are used in your program are listed in the requirements.txt file.
     - To add any new libraries, type the following command into the terminal: pip3 freeze > requirements.txt
-- Ensure that there is a \n (new line) at the end of every input function in your code.
+- To avoid errors, ensure that there is a \n (new line) at the end of every input function in your code.
 - Use **git add .** then **git commit -m "Commit message."** and then **git push** to push all latest changes into the relevant repository on Github.
 - Go to the [Heroku Website](https://dashboard.heroku.com/) and log in by clicking on the link in the top right corner of the screen.
     - Sign up for a new Heroku account if needed.